-PF =Projection factor (decimal).
+PF = Projection factor (decimal).

-A = Distance measured horizontally from the furthest continuous extremity of any overhang, eave or permanently attached shading device to the vertical surface of the glazing.
+A = Distance measured horizontally from the furthest continuous extremity of any overhang, eave, or permanently attached shading device to the vertical surface of the glazing.

-B = Distance measured vertically from the bottom of the glazing to the underside of the overhang, eave or permanently attached shading device.
+B = Distance measured vertically from the bottom of the glazing to the underside of the overhang, eave, or permanently attached shading device.

-Where different windows or glass doors have different PF values, they shall each be evaluated separately.
+Where different windows or glass doors have different PF values, they shall each be evaluated separately, or an area-weighted PF value shall be calculated and used for all windows and glass doors.